LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 While there are rare, boutique big-bore semi-auto pistol cartridges such as the .50 AE which rival the magnum revolver rounds, if you want a semi-auto pistol for bear defense, the 10mm auto is the only realistic choice.
-The “Ten” is a fantastic cartridge in its own right and is the near ballistic twin to the .41 Magnum.
+The “Ten” is a fantastic cartridge in its own right, and in its original 1980s vintage 200 grain Norma loading with over 600 ft-lbs muzzle energy, is a near ballistic twin to the .41 Magnum.
+Sad to say, just two ammo companies now load it to its full potential.
+Most 10mm fodder on the market today is equivalent to just .40 Smith and Wesson in power, so choose your 10mm loads with care.
 10mm ammunition is available at most gun shops, whereas things like the .50 AE are hard to find.

 Perhaps the only other choice for semi-auto pistols in this category is the .357 Sig.
 This cartridge duplicates the .357 Magnum.
 Many gun-makers chamber pistols for it because it is used by numerous law enforcement agencies.
 Either it or the 10mm loaded with full-metal jacketed bullets should penetrate a bear’s heavy bones and muscles to reach the vitals.
-Loaded with bonded hollow-points, they can take deer and even elk sized game.
+Loaded to full pressure with bonded hollow-points, they can take deer and even elk sized game at close range.